sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/transformations/sql.md

 ---
 title: Transforming data with SQL
-description: Transforming the data loaded by a dlt pipeline with the dlt SQL client
+description: Transforming the data loaded by a data_load_tool pipeline with the data_load_tool SQL client
 keywords: [transform, sql]
 ---

-# Transforming data using the `dlt` SQL client
+# Transforming data using the `data_load_tool` SQL client

-A simple alternative to dbt is to query the data using the `dlt` SQL client and then perform the transformations using SQL statements in Python.
+A simple alternative to dbt is to query the data using the `data_load_tool` SQL client and then perform the transformations using SQL statements in Python.
 The `execute_sql` method allows you to execute any SQL statement, including statements that change the database schema or data in the tables.
 In the example below, we insert a row into the `customers` table.
 Note that the syntax is the same as for any standard `dbapi` connection.

 :::info
-* This method will work for all SQL destinations supported by `dlt`, but not for the filesystem destination.
+* This method will work for all SQL destinations supported by `data_load_tool`, but not for the filesystem destination.
 * Read the [SQL client docs](../../ general-usage/dataset-access/dataset) for more information on how to access data with the SQL client.
 * If you are simply trying to read data, you should use the powerful [dataset interface](../../general-usage/dataset-access/dataset) instead.
 :::